Secretary of State

 You must be a U.S. citizen and a Michigan resident

-Please note: When applying for an enhanced state ID card, your first and last name and date of birth on your identity and citizenship documents should match.
+Note: When applying for an enhanced state ID card, your first and last name and date of birth on your identity and citizenship documents should match.
 If your current legal name is different from what is shown on your citizenship document, you must present lawful proof of the name change, such as an original marriage license, divorce decree or court order.

 Visit any Secretary of State office.
 Make sure you bring documentation of: